stac-extensions/ml-model/README.md

 #### ml-model:learning_approach

 Describes the learning approach used to train the model.
 It is STRONGLY RECOMMENDED that you use one of the following values, but other values are allowed.

 - `"supervised"`
 - `"unsupervised"`
 - `"semi-supervised"`
+- `"self-supervised"`
 - `"reinforcement-learning"`

 #### ml-model:prediction_type

 Describes the type of predictions made by the model.
 It is STRONGLY RECOMMENDED that you use one of the following values, but other values are allowed.
 Note that not all Prediction Type values are valid for a given [Learning Approach](#ml-modellearning_approach).